jacobo/background_jobs_kaigi/slides.md

 .notes http://www.rabbitmq.com/
 .notes "Robust" only when you setup your queues and topics and exchanges correctly, and set them to be durable, and send durable messages, and send acks.
+.notes so we made sore rabbit was sending and handling messages reliably because we were told this is a feature of rabbit. not because it's something we thought we needed.
+In my experience, generally you have many more problems with message execution, than you do with message delivery.

 !SLIDE[bg=images/worklingrunners.png]
 &nbsp;